mikbe/hashmodel/README.markdown

     @hm = HashModel.new(:raw_data=>@records)
     found = @hm.where {:switch == "-x" && :parameter__type == String}

+## Status

+###**Beta: Probably good to go but needs some more real-world testing**###
+The latest version is still beta but mostly because I didn't realize little time it would take to get the changes I wanted done in version 0.3.0 and I didn't want to release 0.2.0 and 0.3.0 within a day of each other.

 ## Usage

 These are just a few of the major methods of the class, to see all the functionality take a look at the RSpec files.